William L. Borden: Congressional staffer

 The Super debate was decided on January 31, 1950, when Truman gave the order to go ahead with the new weapon.
 But even after Truman's decision, success was not ensured; as the work to build the H-bomb hit technical troubles and resource limits, Teller successfully appealed to Borden and McMahon for added Congressional support of the effort.
 Borden also pushed to have the AEC hire people who favored building the H-bomb, thereby reducing the influence within that organization of those who had opposed Truman's decision.

 Borden's own ultimate vision of the best weapon for his inevitable war went even further, being that of a nuclear-powered aircraft carrying thermonuclear weapons.
 In his JCAE role, Borden engaged during 1951–52 in considerable correspondence with officials regarding the U.S. Aircraft Nuclear Propulsion program and the work General Electric was doing towards it.
 The first time Borden met Oppenheimer in person was at a GAC meeting where the physicist was belittling the idea of a nuclear-powered bomber.

-In any case, in the words of the official AEC history, Borden had become "one of the most powerful and effective spokesmen for nuclear weapons in the atomic energy establishment."
+In any case, in the words of the official AEC history of this period, Borden had become "one of the most powerful and effective spokesmen for nuclear weapons in the atomic energy establishment."
 Borden received a modest amount of press attention during this time, such as in March 1952 when he was profiled for having achieved considerable influence in Washington by the age of thirty-two.
+He was also put in charge of an effort to write an internal chronology of the development of the H-bomb that would appear neutral on the surface but in fact would favor the pro-Super advocates and show opponents in a poor light.

 In July 1952, McMahon died after a short illness.
 In the United States Senate elections, 1952, Republicans gained back control of the chamber and the committee.
 These two factors led to a decline in Borden's influence, but Borden felt that the burden of keeping the pressure on the development of nuclear weapons had fallen on him.
 Although Borden had some sympathy with aspects of Operation Candor, a push by the new Eisenhower administration to be more open with the American public about nuclear weapons matters, he did not want any information made public that might help the Soviets with their nuclear efforts.